-The benefits of DHEA were discovered decades ago (read here: who discovered the effects of DHEA) and are heavily used (sometimes abused!) in anti-aging programs and sports medicine – just take a look at the shops selling supplements that increase testosterone or muscle mass.
+Well, you may be surprised to hear that the benefits of DHEA were discovered already decades ago and are often heavily used in anti-aging programs and sports medicine – just take a look at the shops selling supplements that increase testosterone or muscle mass.

 The concentration of DHEA peaks in our bodies at about 20–25 years and then declines at the rate of ~20% per decade, falling in the elderly to less than 10% of the initial value.
 So, it is a fact of life that, if you want to increase your fertility at an advanced age, you most likely need to supplement DHEA to bring your eggs and ovaries in the best shape possible.

 Scientists from one of the most successful fertility clinics for women in advanced reproductive age reported on women taking 75mg DHEA daily (they used simple, over-the-counter available food supplements) and having improved egg and embryo quality.

 Updated in 2017: The same results could be repeated all over the world and it’s estimated that close to 1/3 of clinics nowadays use DHEA.
 To date, there are >70 scientific papers related to DHEA use in fertility treatments.
 In an infertility setting, particularly in conjunction with IVF, DHEA is used primarily to treat women with diminished ovarian reserve (DOR), which occurs either as a consequence of premature ovarian aging (POA) or female aging.

 What does DHEA do for IVF?
 And how long does it take for DHEA to work for fertility?

 1) In the USA, food supplements are not strictly regulated by the FDA, making it possible for inconsistent products to occur on the market.